 - They will let you use the phone to contact a family member, friend, or bail bondsman.

-- If you are expected to be released shortly, you will be allowed to wear your street clothes, but if you are not expected to make bail quickly you you will be given a jail jumpsuit.
+- If you are expected to be released shortly, you will be allowed to wear your street clothes, but if you are not expected to make bail quickly you will be given a jail jumpsuit.

 Have you ever been booked into jail?
 If so, please tell us what happened.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that could help other people that get arrested make it through jail intake?